f5devcentral/f5-agility-labs-nginx/docs/class5/overview.rst

 .. image:: images/desktop_favorites.png

-**SSH Shortcuts** open SSH terminal windows to the Linux prompt of all machines in the lab.
+**SSH Shortcuts** open SSH terminal windows to the command prompt of all machines in the lab.

 .. image:: images/desktop_ssh.png